Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 ~~~~~

 Note that there are fundamental differences between the shown type-independent iterator and the iterator belonging to a particular non-abstract collection:
-* Type-independent iterator can only be obtained via the call CreateIterator(); the typed iterator - only via the explicit construction.
+* Type-independent iterator can only be obtained via the call <i>CreateIterator()</i>; the typed iterator -- only via the explicit construction.
-* Type-independent iterator is an abstract class, so it is impossible to copy it or to assign it to another collection object; the typed iterators can be copied and reassigned using the method Init() .
+* Type-independent iterator is an abstract class, so it is impossible to copy it or to assign it to another collection object; the typed iterators can be copied and reassigned using the method <i>Init()</i>.
 * Type-independent iterator is actually destroyed when its collection object is destroyed; the typed iterator is destroyed as any other C++ object in the corresponding C++ scope.

 The common point between them is that it is possible to create any number of both types of iterators on the same collection object.